THE BYLAWS OF THE BALKAN HISTORY ASSOCIATION

 f) other revenues allowed by law.

 Art.
-9. The BHA may establish, according to the law, subsidiaries with exclusive capital of the Association, made from income or from donations, as well as in association with other capital, and by concluding cooperation agreements with other legal entities, Romanian or foreign.
+9. The BHA may establish, according to the law, subsidiaries with exclusive capital from the Association, made from income or from donations, as well as in association with other capital, and by concluding cooperation agreements with other legal entities, Romanian or foreign.

 Ch.
 VI.
 Membership